pscally1005/pscally1005.github.io/_posts/recipes/meatless/2024-08-24-veggie-ground.markdown

 - Meanwhile, coarsely chop the <a href='/misc/nuts#walnuts'>walnuts</a> (discard the soaking water) with the <a href='/misc/veggies#tomato'>tomato paste</a> until well combined.
 Don't over blend
 - <img src='/assets/Food/Meatless/Veggie Ground/vg-nuts.jpg' alt='' class='instruction-image'>

 - Increase heat to high.
 Continue to mix until most of the water has cooked out, about 10 minutes.
-Add in your <a href='/misc/veggies#garlic'>garlic</a>, soy sauce, mustard, marmite, and dried spices.
+Add in your <a href='/misc/veggies#garlic'>garlic</a>, soy sauce, mustard, <a href='https://amzn.to/4pw27vM'>marmite</a>, and dried spices.
 Continue to cook on high for another 5 minutes, or until all the water has cooked out

 - Turn off heat and add <a href='/misc/nuts#walnuts'>walnut</a> and tomato paste mixture.
 Mix thoroughly to combine.
-Mix in your <a href='/misc/dairy#whey'>protein powder</a>, season with salt to taste, and enjoy
+Mix in your <a href='https://amzn.to/4aXnK21'>protein powder</a>, season with salt to taste, and enjoy
 - <img src='/assets/Food/Meatless/Veggie Ground/vg-container.jpg' alt='' class='instruction-image'>
 Notes:
+- If you don't have <a href='https://amzn.to/4pw27vM'>marmite</a>, you can replace it with an equal amount of either <a href='https://amzn.to/4hqp55w'>vegemite</a> or <a href='https://amzn.to/3TbDFnv'>veggie better than bouillon</a>
 ---